redhairedcelt/knot-another-pipeline/README.md

 # Summary and Project Goals

-This is a project to experiment with and demonstrate best practices with building reusable, scalabe data pipelines, infrastructure as code, applications to support analysis, and analytic to surface new insights from complex data.
+This is a project to experiment with and demonstrate best practices with building reusable, scalabe data pipelines, infrastructure as code, applications to support analysis, and analytics to surface new insights from complex data.

-For example, this project will identify scalable and efficent ways to find ships traveling together and surface them.
+For example, this project will identify scalable and efficent ways to find ships traveling together and identify them.
 This could lead to identifying numerous ships moving together for fishing activities or ships that regularly travel together, a topic of interest in many fields.
-The example below shows two ships that moved together in the South Arm Fraser River near Vancouver on 1 January 2025.
+The example below shows two ships that moved together in the South Arm Fraser River near Vancouver on 1 January 2025 during preliminery exploration and prototyping.

 ![Example 1.
 Two ships moving together in the South Arm Fraser River near Vancouver on 1 January 2025 found during preliminery exploration and prototyping.](assets/example_1.jpg)